21 minute read

 Language changes

-I didn’t find picking up language changes hard.
-My current personal and work projects try to stick to a relatively small subset of Scala that’s purely functional, and all compile with -Xsource:3, so the transition was mostly painless.
-Here’s what I gradually did while building my new project.
+Most of my personal and work projects try to stick to a relatively small subset of Scala that’s purely functional, and compile with -Xsource:3, so the transition was pretty painless.
+Once I was up and running, here’s what I gradually did:

 • Pick up new control flow syntax - not mandatory (with Scala 3.3.4) and can be automated, as described later.
 This mostly boiled down to writing if a then foo else bar in place of if (a) foo else bar